JoshuaKasa/WhisperFlow/README.md

 ---

 Are you tired of mundane storage options for your files?
-Seeking a whimsical solution that merges files and videos into a dazzling spectacle?
+Seeking a solution that merges files and videos into a dazzling spectacle?
 Look no further, for WhisperFlow is here to delightfully defy the laws of digital storage!

 ### Features

 - **YouTube Integration**: Transform your files into captivating videos ready for YouTube upload, seamlessly merging the virtual realms of data and visual content.
 - **Infinite Storage Magic**: Harness the power of illusion as your files find a new home within the vast expanse of YouTube's storage capacity.
-- **Sarcastic Sorcery**: WhisperFlow comes with a touch of sarcastic charm, adding wit and amusement to the realm of file-to-video transformations.

 ### Usage